All Episodes

 I certainly didn't win by people listening to you people, that's for sure.

-But I am having a good time.
+But I'm having a good time.

-Tomorrow they will say Donald Trump rants and raves at the press.
+Tomorrow they will say, Donald Trump rants and raves at the press.

 I'm not ranting and raving.